Friendly family man's 50-year secret: He was fugitive, too

 Ted Conrad quickly figured out that security was fairly loose at the Society National Bank in Cleveland after he started as a teller in January 1969.

-By the time the missing money was noticed the following Monday, Conrad was flying across the country.
-Letters sent to his girlfriend showed he made stops in Washington, D.C., and Los Angeles within the first week.

-In one letter, he mistakenly thought he could return in seven years when the statute of limitations expired.
+In a letter sent to his girlfriend, he mistakenly thought he could return when the statute of limitations expired.
 But once he was indicted, that was no longer true.

-Conrad apparently cut off contact with his entire family, including three siblings and his parents, who were divorced.
-Some family members eventually presumed he was dead because so many years had passed, said Matt Boettger, whose mother was Conrad's older sister.
+Conrad apparently cut off contact with his family.
+Some eventually presumed he was dead, said Matt Boettger, whose mother was Conrad’s older sister.

-His mom, he said, was relieved more than anything to find out her brother had lived a happy life.
+His mom, he said, was relieved to find out her brother had lived a happy life.
 “She thought she would go to her grave and never know,” he said.

-The bank heist in 1969 didn’t capture the attention of the nation, or even the city of Cleveland.
-Everyone else was focused on Apollo 11′s historic flight to the moon that week.
+The bank heist in 1969 didn’t capture the attention of the nation, or even of Cleveland.
+Everyone else was focused on Apollo 11′s historic flight to the moon.

-But for John Elliott, a deputy U.S. marshal, it was personal.
-He and Conrad came from the same side of town.
-Elliott used to take his family to the ice cream shop where Conrad worked.
-They shared a doctor.
+But for John Elliott, a deputy U.S. marshal, it was personal because he and Conrad came from the same side of town.

-The problem was that Conrad's head start allowed him to disappear, and he was disciplined enough not to make any missteps.
-The last credible sighting came in October 1969, when a Cleveland couple visiting Hawaii met a man they later realized looked very much like Conrad.
+The problem was Conrad had a head start and was disciplined enough not to make missteps.

-Elliott traveled across the U.S. looking for Conrad and even after retiring in 1990 he would come in the office just about every week and pore over the files, said his son, Pete Elliott, now the top U.S. marshal in Cleveland, who inherited the hunt for Conrad nearly 20 years ago.
+Elliott traveled across the U.S. looking for Conrad and even after retiring would check on the case, said his son, Pete Elliott, now the top U.S. marshal in Cleveland, who inherited the hunt for Conrad nearly 20 years ago.

-His father died in March 2020 before investigators pieced together details from Randele's obituary and signatures from his past.
-Then in November, Randele's family confirmed that just before he died he told them his real identity and what he had done, Elliott said.
+His father died in March 2020 before investigators pieced together details from Randele’s obituary and signatures from his past.
+Then in November, Randele’s family confirmed that just before he died, he told them what he had done, Elliott said.

-“It always stayed on my dad’s mind,” he said.
-“We kept this case going because it was important to my father.”

 Why Conrad committed the robbery has been analyzed endlessly.